 in the same folder.

-is the JavaScript code resulting from the compilation of the TypeScript file, and it is the one we can execute or incorporate into our web page.
+is the resulting JavaScript code from the compilation of the TypeScript file, and it is what we can execute or incorporate into our web page.

 In our example, we now have our “Hello World” application saved in the generated file index.js